Therapy for Trauma

 Prolonged Exposure Therapy: Useful for those experiencing post-traumatic stress disorder or traumatic stress disorder, helping them gradually face traumatic memories in a safe environment.

-Group Therapy: Can be a helpful setting for individuals to share their experiences, gain support, and learn effective coping skills.
+Group Therapy: Can be a helpful setting for individuals to share their experiences, gain support, and learn effective coping strategies.
 This can also include talk therapy and help for people with chronic trauma.

 - Trauma-Informed Care